alistairjoelquinn/atelier.nvim/README.md

 ## Library

 Now that we have managed to update the current colorscheme, let's try and create a new one.
-Navigate to the library by pressing `l`.
+Navigate to the library by pressing `o`.
 In total `atelier.nvim` allows you to save up to 8 colorschemes.

 ![Screenshot 2025-05-24 at 19 37 44](https://github.com/user-attachments/assets/990faff6-9e37-4509-b388-f368f2794ef2)